 Nau Mai Haere Mai, Welcome!

-If you click on the image on the right you will see a lager version of the diagram.
+If you click on the image on the right you will see a larger version of the diagram.
 The diagram is an info-graphic that explains what the logo that is being used within the school, seen in the centre of the graphic, represents and it also shows all the important things that contribute to Oranga School’s learning community, and the school’s curriculum.

 The school’s vision statement is written at the top of the diagram.